 - Amount of credit utilized makes up 30% of your score

 - Length of credit history makes up 15% of your score

 - New credit applications make up 10% of your score

 - Types of credit used makes up 10% of your score

-While this is the average way a FICO score is calculated, it can vary depending on both the person in question — which means a person with limited credit history may find the importance of each item weighted differently.
-Additionally, Fair Isaac, which invented the FICO scoring system, has several variations on it which may be used by different lenders… and sometimes lenders use alternate systems to determine your credit score.
-However, the above information makes for a good rule of thumb: if you pay your bills on time and don’t run up large debts, your credit score should be in good shape.
+While this is the average way a FICO® score is calculated, it can vary depending on both the person in question, and the lender’s practices — which means a person with limited credit history may find the importance of each factor weighted differently.
+Additionally, the Fair Isaac system has several variations to it that may be used by different lenders.
+A more recent model that FICO developed in collaboration with Experian and Finicity is UltraFICO®, which monitors your regular banking activities and other indicators to potentially enhance your FICO Score.

-The number you find can help you decide if you’re likely to qualify for a loan or give you a baseline as you attempt to clean up your credit — but you shouldn’t take your FICO score as gospel.
-Remember how we said above that your FICO score has variations (and there are even competitive scoring systems)?
+The number you find can help you decide if you’re likely to qualify for a loan or give you a baseline as you attempt to clean up your credit — but you shouldn’t take your FICO® score as gospel.
+Remember how we said above that your FICO® score has variations (and that there are even competitive scoring systems)?
 The number you get, even if you pay for it, still might not be accurate depending on which credit bureau you’ve consulted — Experian, Equifax, or TransUnion.

 While your credit information should be more or less the same from report to report, the information may vary slightly.